hputzek/mycodo-peristaltic-pump-controller/README.md

   This command will instruct stepper motor 2 to dispense 15.5 milliliters of liquid.

 ### ⚙️ 2.
 Set Calibration Mode (`2 stepperNumber status amountMl`)
-- **Description**: Set a stepper motor to calibration mode to measure and calibrate the steps per milliliter.
+- **Description**: Choose a stepper motor, enter calibration mode to measure and calibrate the steps per milliliter.
 - **How to use**:
+    * ⚠️ Calibration procedure: the result is used for all four steppers/pumps.
+You don't need to do it separately for each of the steppers/pumps
     * Get a measuring cup to dispense the liquid in during measurement
-    * Start calibration mode and set the amount of liquid you want to use for calibration (e.g. 500)
+    * Start calibration mode and set the amount of liquid you want to use for calibration (e.g. 500ml)
     * The pump will immediately start to dispense
     * Watch the measuring cup
     * Stop the calibration mode as soon as the selected amount was dispensed